finagle/finagle-oauth2/README.md

   def findAuthInfoByAccessToken(accessToken: AccessToken) =
     Future.value(backwardStorage.get(accessToken.token))

-  // We don't need these methods for this example, we can just return
+  // We don't need these methods for this example, so we can just return
   // future of none.
 This will lead to a bad-request response for any
   // unsupported schema.
   def findAuthInfoByCode(code: String) = Future.None